 The above notions of equivalent reduction and of equivalence extend to $Q$-bundles over the same base: \begin{definition} Let $(M^\prime,Q^\prime)$ and $(M,Q)$ are $Q$-bundles over the same base $(N,q)$. $(M,Q)$ is called an equivalent reduction of $(M^\prime,Q^\prime)$ if $(M,Q)$ is a locally trivial $Q$-bundle over $(M,Q)$ such that the projection and the local trivializations maps are compatible with projections to $(N,q)$ (i.e. it is a bundle in the category of bundles over $(N,q)$), $(M^\prime,Q^\prime)$ admits a global $Q$-section, and, moreover, the fiber is a contractible $Q$-manifold. \end{definition} This generates an equivalence relation for $Q$-bundles.
 Again, a practical way to identify an equivalent reduction is to find functions $w^a$ such that $w^a,Qw^a$ are independent functions that remain independent when restricted to a fiber (i.e. they can be taken as a part of a fiber coordinate system).
 It follows that at least locally the subbundle of $(M^\prime,Q^\prime)$ singled out by $w^a=0$ and $Qw^a=0$ is an equivalent reduction.~\footnote{Strictly speaking, in the infinite-dimensional case one should also require the existence of complementary fiber coordinates $\phi^i$ such that $Q\phi^i=Q^i(\phi)$.
 See~\cite{Barnich:2010sw} for more details.}

-Finally, we are ready to formulate the definition of Gauge PDEs, which we abbreviate gPDE in what follows. \begin{definition} 1.
+Finally, we are ready to formulate the definition of Gauge PDEs. \begin{definition} 1.
 Gauge PDE $(E,Q,T[1]X)$ is a $Q$ bundle $\pi:(E,Q)\rightarrow(T[1]X,\dX)$, where $X$ is a real manifold (independent variables).
 In addition it is assumed that $(E,Q,T[1]X)$ is locally equivalent to nonnegatively graded $Q$-bundle.
 Moreover, it should be equivalent to a jet-bundle BV-formulation seen as $Q$-bundle over $T[1]X$ with $Q=\dh+s$, where $s$ is the BV-BRST differential and $\dh$ the horizontal differential.\\ 2.
 Two gauge PDEs over $T[1]X$ are considered equivalent if they are equivalent as $Q$-bundles. \end{definition}

 Gauge PDEs encode local gauge theories.
 In particular, field configurations are identified with their sections while equations of motion arise as differential conditions on sections.
 More precisely, section $\sigma: T[1]X\rightarrow E$ is a solution to $(E,Q,T[1]X)$ if